anirudhbagri/whatsapp-bulk-messenger/README.md

 2. Run "pip install -r requirements.txt"

 # Steps
+I have created a UI for this as well.
+1. Run "Send Messages.bat" file
+2. Enter your numbers in the first tab.
+Then click next.

-1. Enter the message you want to send inside `message.txt` file.
+3. Enter the message you want to send.
-2. Enter the list of numbers line-separated in `numbers.txt` file.
-3. Run `python automator.py`.
+4. Click send messages button.
-4. Once the program starts, you'll see the message in message.txt and count of numbers in the numbers.txt file.
+5. Once the program starts, you'll see the message in message.txt and count of numbers in the numbers.txt file.
-5. After a while, Chrome should pop-up and open web.whatsapp.com.
+6. After a while, Chrome should pop-up and open web.whatsapp.com.
-6. Scan the QR code to login into whatsapp.
+7. Scan the QR code to login into whatsapp.
-7. Press `Enter` to start sending out messages.
+8. Press `Enter` to start sending out messages.
-8. Sit back and relax!
+9. Sit back and relax!